Why get vaccinated against hepatitis A?

 What are the risks from hepatitis A vaccine?

-If these problems occur, they usually last 1 or 2 days.
+If these problems occur, they usually begin soon after the shot and last 1 or 2 days.

-What if there is a moderate or severe reaction?
+What if there is a severe reaction?

 What should I look for?